 Where can I read clinical studies about Can-C and N-acetylcarnosine?

-I am basically healthy elderly.
+I am basically healthy and elderly.
 I have mild cataracts AND early-stage dry AMD.
 Have read your materials extensively, I realize that with Can-C, most emphasis is on support for cataracts but that it does support "other eye conditions."
 QUESTION 1: Are you aware of any potential negative effects to AMD condition if taking Can-C for cataracts?
-QUESTION 2: Should I add aminoguanidine?
-QUESTION 3: Should I add metformin, even though I’m not diabetic?
+QUESTION 2: Should I add Aminoguanidine?
+QUESTION 3: Should I add Metformin, even though I’m not diabetic?
 Many thanks for excellent website and for your reply.

 Yes Can-C can assist aging eyes for many other types of disorders, but it is not clear if it can be truly successful in AMD.
-You need to know about the melatonin trial with AMD see here: http://www.antiaging-systems.com/132-melatonin-zn-se
+You need to know about the melatonin trial with AMD, you can click here for this information.

 Note; we now have a special add-on oral product called Can-C Plus, which is designed to be used alongside the Can-C eye-drops in difficult cases.

 My son, age 32, is suffering from retinitis pigmentosa.
 As a result, in recent years he has developed a subcapsular posterior cataract.
-I would avoid him from cataracts surgery, in reason of possible complications on RP.
+I would like him to avoid cataracts surgery, due to the possible complications on RP.
 Are your eye drops useful for this purpose?
 Another question: I live in Rome.
 Have you in Italy some organization?

 It’s possible that it could help, it has been useful with many different forms of cataract; much depends on how long your son has had this cataract, with the shorter time the better.
 To be sure of effectiveness it is best to use the drops (2 into the affected eye twice a day) for a period of 3-5 months, hopefully some improvement may be noted much quicker, look for signs such as improved reading of eye-chart, better color perception or improved night glare (for example looking at car lights).
 I don’t believe there is an outlet currently in Italy but your order would arrive promptly from the UK.